 - The consular officer will return your passport.

 - You may return to the Consulate on any working day with the required additional documents.

 - Please follow the instructions that were given in refusal document 221g.

 - The application fee paid to schedule the initial interview remains valid for the subsequent interview up to one year from date of payment.

 Q8: Can I volunteer on the H4 visa?

 A: Absolutely.
 You are allowed to volunteer on the H4 visa.
 However, there is a catch.
 If you volunteer for a job for free, which is otherwise a paid opportunity, it will amount to an illegal activity.
-Typically, H4 visa holders volunteer with religious and social organizations.
+Typically, H4 visa holders volunteer with religious and social organizations like hospitals.
 There are many organizations that require volunteers for their projects.

-A threshold question is whether your volunteering qualifies for a paid job.
+A pertinent question is whether your volunteering qualifies for a paid job.
 If it does, refrain from doing it.
 If it does not, you should probably say yes to it.